 Two years after independence South Sudan broke apart, and since December 2013 it has faced the horrors of civil war.

-President Bashir, in power for twenty-five years, will be re-elected.
+Elections in Sudan Summary: President Bashir, in power for twenty-five years, will be re-elected.
 Sudan weakened by the separation of South Sudan in 2011, but untouched by reform.
 ICC indictment over Darfur ineffective.
-A report by Al Jazeera gives some useful background to the elections now taking place in Sudan (13 to 15 April), the first since the …

-Lines on the map do not last for ever.
+Redrawing the map Summary: lines on the map do not last for ever.
 Borders in the Arab region do not reflect the choices or feelings of the population.
 Will that change?
-The sudden emergence of the so-called Islamic State and its control of eastern Syria and western Iraq has led to debate about whether the map based on the Sykes-Picot …